-Do you want to add a check mark, also known as a tick mark or a tally mark, to your PowerPoint slides?
+Do you want to add a check mark, also known as a tick mark or a tally mark, to your PowerPoint presentation?

 Fortunately, most versions of PowerPoint make it quite simple to do this activity.
 There may be minor variances depending on whether you’re using a current or previous version of PowerPoint, but the technique is quite similar regardless.

-Check mark symbols can be used to demonstrate completion.
+Check mark in PowerPoint can be used to demonstrate completion.
 Since status updates are often included in presentations, knowing how to produce them in PowerPoint is quite useful.
-In this amazing tutorial, we’ll show you how you can do this.
+In this amazing tutorial, we’ll show you how to add a checkmark in PowerPoint.

 You can use custom bullets to put a tick mark at the start of one or more paragraphs in a PowerPoint display.
-To add tick boxes as custom bullets to paragraphs in a text box or placeholder, do the following:
+To add the tick symbol in PowerPoint as custom bullets to paragraphs in a text box or placeholder, do the following:

-Insert Symbol can be used to insert a tick mark in a line of text, at the end of a line of text, in a cell in a table, or in shape.
+Insert Symbol can be used to insert a tick mark in a line of text, at the end of a line of text, in a cell in Powerpoint tables, or in shape.

-These are the steps to insert a check mark using the symbol in PowerPoint:
+These are the steps to insert a check mark in PowerPoint using the symbol:

-After inserting the check mark, you can modify its size or color by choosing the ‘Home’ tab in the Ribbon or right-clicking and selecting formatting choices from the mini-toolbar.
+After inserting the check mark symbol in powerpoint, you can modify its size or color by choosing the ‘Home’ tab in the Ribbon or right-clicking and selecting formatting choices from the mini-toolbar.